-For example, a variable in a function might be updated by an external process.
-But if the variable appears unmodified, then the compiler might use the older variable value saved in a register rather than accessing it from memory.
+For example, an external process might update a variable in a function.
+But if the variable appears unmodified, then the compiler might use the value of the older variable that is saved in a register rather than accessing it from memory.
 Declaring the variable as volatile makes the compiler access this variable from memory whenever the variable is referenced in code.
-This ensures that the code always uses the updated variable value from memory.
+This declaration ensures that the code always uses the updated variable value from memory.